MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/security/handling-ransomware-in-sharepoint-online.md

 ### How ransomware works with SharePoint Online or OneDrive

-Ransomware is an executable that's run locally.
-The specific ransomware that's been reviewed by Microsoft that affects SharePoint Online or OneDrive manipulates individual files on the user's computer through a mapped drive into a SharePoint library or a OneDrive connection.
+Ransomware is an executable that runs locally.
+The specific ransomware that's been reviewed by Microsoft that affects SharePoint or OneDrive manipulates individual files on the user's computer through a mapped drive into a SharePoint library or a OneDrive connection.

 After the ransomware is established, the infected files are synchronized to the online environment by the sync client tool or by various WebDAV methods.
 Various manipulations of the files include but aren't limited to: